web-platform-tests/wpt/docs/writing-tests/testharness.md

 ```

 With `subsetTestByKey`, the key is given as the first argument, and the
-query string can include or exclude a key (will be matched as a regular
+query string can include or exclude a key (which will be matched as a regular
 expression).

 ```html